PPPDUD/homemade_yes/README.md

 In all other respects, it should act roughly identical to the GNU implementation from `src/main.rs`.
 If it doesn't, please file an issue so that I can fix it.

 _Note: I previously referred to this build as being a "POSIX-only" version.
 This is incorrect; there does not appear to be an applicable POSIX specification here._

+## Windows compatibility
+Since version v0.3, I have added experimental support for Windows builds; see https://zork.net/~st/jottings/rust-windows-and-debian.html for instructions on how to cross-compile.

+The Windows builds should behave exactly like their Linux counterparts and have been tested under Wine.